-Farmers and ranchers have been consulted through technical working groups to help government understand the unique aspects of the industry that need to be accommodated – for instance hours of work during harvest and calving seasons.
+Farmers and ranchers have been consulted through technical working groups to help government understand the unique aspects of the industry that need to be accommodated.

 Other industries in Alberta have exemptions or rules that vary from the standards set by the Employment Standards Code.

-With few exceptions, the government accepts the recommendations from Technical Working Groups 1 and 2, which provided direction on employment standards and labour relations.
+With few exceptions, the government accepted the recommendations from Technical Working Groups 1 and 2, which provided direction on employment standards and labour relations.

 |Technical Working Group Recommendations||Government's Response|

 |Exempt family members from all employment standards, including those which previously applied.||Bill 17, the Fair and Family-friendly Workplaces Act, exempts family members from all employment standards provisions.|

 Family member to be defined as in the Enhanced Protection for Farm and Ranch Workers Act amendment.

 “family member”, in relation to a shareholder, sole proprietor or partner, means